rolandyuwy/tp/docs/UserGuide.md

 _*For Mac OS users*_

-* Launch the terminal and navigate to your SimplyKitchen home folder, or right-click on the folder and click on _*New Terminal at Folder*_.
+* Launch the terminal and navigate to your SimplyKitchen _home folder_, or right-click on the folder and click on _New Terminal at Folder_.
 * Enter `java -jar SimplyKitchen.jar` into the terminal.

 _*For Windows users*_

-* Launch the command prompt and navigate to your SimplyKitchen home folder.
+* Launch the command prompt and navigate to your SimplyKitchen _home folder_.
 * Enter `java -jar SimplyKitchen.jar` into the command prompt.

 **SimplyKitchen should launch a few seconds after you have entered the command.**